 Prepared an expert report for an ICC arbitration in London concerning a refinery project in Iraq.
 Prepared analyses and provided opinions regarding the delays that occurred during the project and the parties responsible for the project delays.
 Prepared analyses and provided opinions concerning the validity of the costs the contractor incurred as a result of terminating its subcontracts and executing new subcontracts with replacement subcontractors.

 On behalf of an owner, analyzed a Canadian contractor’s $25 million delay and disruption claim against the owner of a refinery.
 The venue was international arbitration under UNCITRAL rules.
 The contractor’s scope of work involved the construction of a new visbreaker unit, modernization of instrumentation facilities, and a revamp of a fluid catalytic cracker oil upgrading process unit.
 The project further involved the organization of thousands of documents and assessments of alleged delays and disruption impacts identified in change orders, correspondence, meeting minutes, disruption notices, monthly progress reports, and CPM updates.
 The scope of work also included a detailed CPM schedule analysis and the quantification of damages.
 Prepared an expert report in international arbitration prior to settlement of the dispute.

 Larry R. Dysert, CCP, CEP, DRMP

 Senior Executive Consultant

 Long International serves the global construction industry on projects of all types and sizes, as well as disputes of various complexities.
-We invite you to explore the projects we have been involved in worldwide.
+We invite you to explore the projects that our refinery professionals have been involved in worldwide.